 We’re looking for two really good players who played catch between the mound and home plate a lot in their prime.
 Who had great success together.
 With that criteria we were able to identify a group of 12 batteries that stand out from the rest.

 12. Mariano Rivera and Jorge Posada

 No catcher caught more games for one pitcher than Posada’s 598 with Rivera.
 But that’s not why this duo is on our list.
 Rivera is the greatest relief pitcher in history, hands down.
 He was so exceptional that he makes the list of Top 100 Pitchers of all-time.
 For his part, Posada was an All-Star catcher who spent his entire 17-year career with the Yankees, where he was the starting catcher on six pennant winners and four World Series champions.
-He fell off the Hall of Fame ballot after one season, which is absurd, because he ranks 17th all-time among catchers.
+He fell off the Hall of Fame ballot after one season, which is absurd, because he ranks well among the all-time catchers.